toskumar/blog/micro/aws/machine-learning/FAQ.md

   * __Batch Size__ Number of samples used to train at any one time
   * __Epochs__ The number of times that the algorithm will process the entire training data

-* __Validation__ Data set can be divided in 80% training data and 20% testing data.
+* __Validation__ Data set can be divided into 80% training data and 20% testing data.
 In the 80% training data we can split the data into 6-10 equal parts for validating each part to get optimum result.
 This process is known as K-Fold Cross validation.

 * __Number of Passes__ The number of times that you let Amazon ML use the same data records is called the number of passes.